 Peter Forbes was a Dalkeith shopkeeper who saw himself as a successor of Burns and published a small book of p[ieces in Burns's manner in his Poems chiefly in the Scottish Dialect (1812).
 His best piece has no tune suggested: My Shop Bill, a rhyming catalogue which gives a striking picture of life in Dalkeith at the time through the commodities its people bought.
 It was first printed in a broadside in the National Library of Scotland; Forbes must have leafletted Midlothian with it.
 The version here is a revised one from his book which uses more Scots words and adds two extra verses, but I've kept the old-fashioned capitalization of the original version.
 (Wha Saw the Forty-Second is one tune that might work for it).
 Forbes was also the town's librarian, which explains his unique attempt in The Librarian's Song to make the job sound sexy, to the tune of Green Grow the Rashes O!
 He used the same tune for a rewrite of the basic idea of The Woman in what he simply titles Song.
 Forbes's main contribution to Scottish culture was that he seems to have invented Burns Night, holding one in 1811 five years before they caught on anywhere else.

-Copyright © 2001, Jack Campin
+Music of Dalkeith Copyright © 2001, Jack Campin